 For someone who writes a food blog, I am actually really terrible at keeping up with all the food holidays.
 Most of the time, I only know it is a certain food holiday when I see it trending on my instagram feed.
 This recipe for vegan tempeh nachos is a great example of how out of the loop I am with food holidays!
 The Super Bowl is long gone and most everyone is talking about Easter recipes at the moment and I’m over here with a delicious pan of vegan tempeh nachos. 😉

 Honestly though, there isn’t a bad time to enjoy these vegan tempeh nachos in my opinion!
-This recipe was inspired by the vegan nachos we often order from Upton’s on the weekend when we don’t feel like going out.
+This recipe was inspired by the vegan nachos we often order from a Chicago vegan restaurant called Upton’s on the weekend when we don’t feel like going out.
 I have been wanting to try and recreate them at home for ages and I finally got around to it last weekend.

 - 1 large (~4 oz) carrot, peeled and cut into coins